The Best Mosquito-Repelling Plants for Your North Carolina Backyard

 Basil (Ocimum Basilicum)

-Not just a kitchen staple, basil also has mosquito-repelling properties.
+Basil is not just a kitchen staple; it also has mosquito-repelling properties.
 This aromatic herb thrives in warm, sunny conditions, making it perfect for North Carolina gardens.
 Plant basil in pots or in garden beds near your outdoor dining area to deter mosquitoes while enhancing your culinary adventures with fresh basil leaves.

 Lemongrass (Cymbopogon Citratus)